-- Analyse the various electrical networks. - Understand the operation of DC machines, AC Machines and Transformers. - Analyse the performance of transformers, DC machines and AC Machines. - Analyses the operation and applications of diodes, transistors and OP-AMPs.
+- Analyze the various electrical networks.
+CO1: - CO2: Discuss about the operations of DC machines, AC Machines and Transformers. - Evaluate the performance of transformers, DC machines and AC Machines.
+CO3: - Analyze the operation and applications of diodes, transistors and OP-AMPs CO4: